telerik/maui-docs/controls/accordion/overview.md

 * [Collapse All Items]({% slug accordion-expand-collapse-states%}#collapse-all-items)&mdash;You can allow the app users to fully collapse the Accordion through the CanCollapseAllItems boolean property.
 * [Highly customizable items]({%slug accordion-accordion-item%})&mdash;You have full control over the visual appearance of the Accordion items - you can customize the border style of each item, the border style of items' headers, as well as the indicator text, font, size, location and color.
 * [Animation while expanding/collapsing]({%slug accordion-animation%}#animation-while-expandingcollapsing)&mdash;RadAccordion provides slick customizable animation played while the expandable content is expanded/collapsed.
-* [Theming]({%slug accordion-accordion-item%})&mdash;RadAccordion comes with built-in theming support that allows you to easily build slick interfaces with the look-and-feel of a predefined theme.

 # Next Steps